conteudoGeneration/Spring-com-J-unit/README.md

 ## Boas Práticas

-1. <a href="#prj">Implemmete as Classes das 3 Camadas do Projeto Agenda
+1. <a href="#prj">Implemente as Classes das 3 Camadas do Projeto Agenda
 2. <a href="#dep">Configure as Dependências no arquivo pom.xml</a>
 3. <a href="#dtb">Configure o Banco de Dados de testes</a>
 4. <a href="#pac">Prepare a estrutura de packages para testes</a>